GavinNL/cpp_boilerplate/README.md

 If you choose not to use Conan, then you must have the dependencies in your system path.
 You should still list your packages in the `conanfile.txt` so that the CI system can build and test your library.

-## Continious Integration
+## Continuous Integration

-Continious Integration scripts are provided for Travis-CI, Appveyor and Gitlab Pipelines.
+Continuous Integration scripts are provided for Travis-CI, Appveyor and Gitlab Pipelines.

 ### Gitlab